nabeeladzan/lxfu/README.md

 - Add it to a service, e.g. `auth sufficient pam_lxfu.so device=/dev/video0 threshold=0.92`.
 - The module runs headless (no preview) and falls back to other PAM entries when the face database is empty or the match is below the threshold.
 - Optional module options mirror the CLI: `name=<profile>` to require a specific name (defaults to the PAM user) and `allow_all=true` to accept any enrolled profile.
-- Internally, both the CLI and PAM average the cosine similarities across all stored samples for each profile, so retries and threshold checks use the mean score rather than a single best vector.
+- The module compares the captured embedding directly against the stored LMDB profiles using cosine similarity.

 ## Development